x3devships/delta-www/README.md

 Make sure the other address listen in the console are updated as well, if needed.

 In metamask, import account1 and connect to the local RPC localhost network.
 Chain id should be set to 1 and the other values left to default.

-### Running without the hardhat node
-edit ```config/index.js``` and change ```TEMP_ENABLE_END_LSW_WEB3``` to false.

-When set to false this allows not updating the hooks that requires the LSW contracts and work on the website.
-The only limitation is that mock values has to be use and many value will be displayed as '--' because they could not bbe updated.